ColsonZhang/EE219-ICS/projects/systolic_array_example/README.md

 ```
 After this, the simulation results are printed, but they are in hexadecimal, so do not reveal the real values, especially the output results are concatenated as one `reg` signal.
 To verify the results, the waveform file is also generated as `PE_array_tb.vcd`.
 View it using either **WaveTrace** or **gtkwave**.

+The signal `W` represents the weights and they are concatenated as one signal (010203040506)<sub>16</sub>; the input signals are re-arranged as shown in the below figure

 <p align="center">
   <img src ="img/array.png"  width="45%"/>